-Use the c2rdiag command to collect diagnostic information about zSecure Visual Server and its environment.
-The command can be run at any time; it does not matter whether the zSecure Visual Server is running.
-The collected information is stored in a dump file, C2Rdiag_dump_xxxx.tar, where xxxx represents a time stamp.
+The c2rdiag command can be run at any time; it does not matter whether the zSecure Visual Server is running.
+The collected information is stored in a dump file, C2Rdiag\dump\xxxx.tar, where xxxx represents a time stamp.
 The dump file can be transferred to IBM Software Support for troubleshooting.